 Marketing is critical to the growth of any organization.
 MK 221 explores customer segmentation, product development, pricing, promotion, and distribution of products, services, and ideas.
 This course introduces students to the importance of the “marketing concept” and customer focus, as well as socially responsible marketing.
 Fall.
+Group: II.

 Students learn the qualitative and quantitative tools and techniques used to answer questions about how best to meet the needs of a target audience.
 Topics include